mjopenglsdl/small3d/README.md

 Getting Started
 ---------------

-Let's get right to it.
-You can do this on Windows, Linux or MacOS.
+This will work on Windows, Linux and MacOS / OSX.
 If you encounter difficulties [let me know](https://github.com/dimi309/small3d/issues).
 We are going to create a ball that can be moved using the keyboard arrows.
 Even though small3d is small, it can do a lot more than this.
 This exercise will just get you started.
 You can then have a look at the source code of two games that have already been developed with the engine ([Avoid the Bug 3D](https://github.com/dimi309/AvoidTheBug3D) and [Chase the Goat 3D](https://github.com/dimi309/ChaseTheGoat3D)) and maybe also build the API documentation, using Doxygen for example.
 The source code for this tutorial, including the model of the ball we will be creating is [available online](https://github.com/dimi309/small3d-tutorial).

 I assume that you already have your compiler set up.
 You also need to install [cmake](https://cmake.org) and [conan](https://www.conan.io) and make sure they can be executed from the command line.
 I prefer to use the engine by deploying it from conan.io and that's what I'm doing in the tutorial below.
 It saves me a lot of time.
 However, if you prefer to compile it yourself without conan, there are [instructions](BUILDING.md) about how to do this.
 Also, the [Avoid the Bug 3D](https://github.com/dimi309/AvoidTheBug3D) repository has five branches, each being an example of a way the engine can be used (with GLFW or SDL, using conan or building independently, as well as building with [cppan](https://cppan.org/pvt.coding3d.small3d)).